ublue-os/blincus/site/src/content/docs/guides/customizing.md

 This example will use `images:ubuntu/jammy` as the base image, and publish it as `ubuntu-jammy` on our local server when it's built.

 :::note[Publish Properties]
 Blincus uses the `publish_properties` list to store some important metadata about our custom image.
-Most importantly, it defines the launch template and scripts folder that should be used when launching an instance based on this image.
+Most importantly, it defines the `cloud-init`, `profiles`, and scripts folder that should be used when launching an instance based on this image.
 :::

 ### Build